 Official transcripts from each institution attended, regardless of the number of credits or semesters completed.
 Transcripts not in English must be accompanied by a certified translation.
 Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of their academic history.
 If you are admitted, you will be asked to send an additional official transcript.
 You will receive instructions at that time.

-GPA & Test Scores — postsecondary (undergraduate), junior/senior (last two years) GPA is required.
+GPA and Test Scores — postsecondary (undergraduate), junior/senior (last two years) GPA is required.
 Applicants should have a minimum grade-point average of 3.00.

 GRE scores are required for admission to the Master of Professional Studies in Nutritional Sciences program.
 However, the GRE or other test scores may be waived for an individual on a case-by-case basis.

 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.